appscode/blog/content/post/kubedb-v2023.12.28/index.md

 ## Improving KubeDB Autoscaler

 Here is an overall workflow of the kubedb-autoscaler to better understand the problem, we solved in this release.

-- The autoscaler operator watches the usages of compute resources (cpu, memory) & storage resources, And generates OpsRequest CR to automatically change the resources.
+- The autoscaler operator watches the usages of compute resources (cpu, memory) & storage resources, and generates OpsRequest CR to automatically change the resources.
-- The ops-manager operator then watches the created VerticalOpsRequest for compute resources, update db's statefulsets & evict the db pods.
+- The ops-manager operator watches the created VerticalOpsRequest for compute resources, update db's statefulsets & evict the db pods following pod disruption budget.
-- k8s scheduler see the updated resource requests in those pods, & find an appropriate node for scheduling.
+- k8s scheduler sees the updated resource requests in those pods, & finds an appropriate node for scheduling.
-- If k8s scheduler doesn't find appropriate node, cloud provider's cluster autoscaler (if enabled) scales one of the nodepool to make spaces for that pod.
+- If k8s scheduler can't find an appropriate node, cloud provider's cluster autoscaler (if enabled) scales one of the nodepools to make room for that pod.

 This procedure works fine while up-scaling the compute resources.
 Some nodes from bigger nodepools will be automatically created by the cluster autoscaler whenever some scheduling issues occur.
 But this procedure becomes very resource-intensive while down-scaling the compute resources.
-As the k8s scheduler sees some big nodes are already available for scheduling, & we are not forcing to choose a smaller node where these down-scaled pods could have been easily running.
+As the k8s scheduler sees some big nodes are already available for scheduling, it does not choose a smaller node where these down-scaled pods could be easily running.

 So to solve this issue, we need a way so that we can forcefully schedule those smaller pods into smaller nodepools.
-We have introduced a new CRD to achieve it, called `NodeTopology`.
+We have introduced a new CRD, called `NodeTopology` to achieve it.
-Here is an example NodeTopology CR :
+Here is an example NodeTopology CR:

 ```yaml
 apiVersion: node.k8s.appscode.com/v1alpha1